iam-veeramalla/aws-devops-zero-to-hero/README.md

 **Project:** You'll build a serverless event-driven workflow using CloudWatch Events and EventBridge, demonstrating the integration and automation of different AWS services based on events.

+## Day 19: AWS CloudFront

+ If you've never heard of CDN or CloudFront before, don't worry, we will start from scratch and gradually build up your understanding.
+By the end, you'll be well-versed in these technologies.

+**Project:** You'll configure a s3 bucket to host a static website and learn how to serve the requests to this website through CDN that is AWS Cloud Front.

-## Day 19: AWS CloudTrail and Config
+## Day 20: AWS CloudTrail and Config

 You'll explore AWS CloudTrail and AWS Config, which provide auditing and compliance capabilities.
 You'll learn how to track API calls using CloudTrail and ensure compliance with AWS Config rules.

 **Project:** You'll configure CloudTrail to log API activities and set up AWS Config rules to enforce compliance policies for your AWS resources.

-## Day 20: AWS DynamoDB
+## Day 21: AWS ECR (Elastic Container Registry)

-You'll explore AWS DynamoDB, a NoSQL database service.
-You'll learn how to create and manage DynamoDB tables, perform CRUD operations, and leverage DynamoDB's scalability and performance capabilities.
+You'll explore AWS ECR, a fully managed container registry for storing and managing container images.
+You'll learn how to push and pull Docker images to and from ECR, enabling seamless integration with ECS and other container services.

-**Project:** You'll build a serverless API using DynamoDB as the backend storage, allowing data retrieval and modification operations.
+**Project:** You'll build a CI/CD pipeline that automatically builds, pushes, and deploys Docker images to ECR, ensuring streamlined container image management.

-## Day 21: AWS ECS (Elastic Container Service)
+## Day 22: AWS ECS (Elastic Container Service)

 This day focuses on AWS ECS, a fully managed container orchestration service.
 You'll learn how to run and manage containers using ECS, including creating task definitions, managing services, and scaling with auto-scaling capabilities.

 **Project:** You'll deploy a multi-container application using ECS, configure auto-scaling policies, and ensure high availability and efficient resource utilization.

-## Day 22: AWS ECR (Elastic Container Registry)

-You'll explore AWS ECR, a fully managed container registry for storing and managing container images.
-You'll learn how to push and pull Docker images to and from ECR, enabling seamless integration with ECS and other container services.

-**Project:** You'll build a CI/CD pipeline that automatically builds, pushes, and deploys Docker images to ECR, ensuring streamlined container image management.

 ## Day 23: AWS EKS (Elastic Kubernetes Service)